poses98/FPSMultiplayer/README.md

 # FPSMultiplayer
-Unity game made in fall 2019.
-It is a first person shooter that has online connectivity thanks to Photon Engine.
+Crafted in fall 2019, this Unity FPS leverages Photon Engine for seamless online connectivity.